Children & Youth Programs

 UU High School Youth:

-The goal of Lifespan Experience is to offer opportunities for young and the young at heart to grow through learning opportunities.
-At UUCGT we strive to offer a variety of options for adults to be challenged to grow both in heart and mind as well as our youth.
+The goal of Religious Education is to offer opportunities for young and the young at heart to grow through learning opportunities.
+At UUCGT we strive to also offer a variety of options for adults to be challenged to grow both in heart and mind.
 Through courses from a variety of perspectives including world religions, humanist, historical, environmental, etc., we offer opportunities for adults from throughout our community to engage in meaningful educational experiences.
-Additionally, we offer lectures, small groups, and at home groups which are focused on a particular spiritual or idealistic perspective, as well as social groups.
+Additionally, we offer lectures, small groups, and at-home groups which are focused on a particular spiritual, experiential or idealistic perspective, as well as social groups.

 All-Ages-All-Families Events & Programs

-We frequently offer additional social events and special programs for all members of the community including Wednesday Night Suppers, our “Brewing Community Group” (a social group that meets twice a month at local brew pubs), picnics, and seasonal celebrations and activities.
+We frequently offer additional social events and special programs for all members of the community including Wednesday Night Suppers, picnics, and seasonal celebrations and activities.
 Specific activities for parents and families include our Friday Night Out Program (a drop-off program on the 2nd Friday each month where children participate in programming and parents can leave for an evening out to themselves), parties, sing-a-longs, camp-outs, sledding, movie nights, coffeehouses, potlucks, bowling, game nights, and more.